russellmcdonell/pySFeel/docs/index.rst

 Also, 'expr' is limited to 'name0 < name1' or 'name0 > name1' (ascending or decending).
 However, list can be a list of Contexts, in which case name0 and name1 must be 'name0.attr' and 'name1.attr' and 'attr' must be the same attribute for both 'name0' and 'name1'.

-**Note:** The support for 'some/every in ... satifies expression' is also limited in that 'expression' must be 'name relop expr'.
+**Note:** The support for 'some/every in ... satifies expression' is also limited in that 'expression' must be 'name relop expr' or 'odd(name)' or 'even(name)'.
 Again, the 'name.attr' form is suported where a list of Contexts is being tested.